 Precision machining may also provide a viable option for prototyping.
 With a CNC machine, you may produce functional prototypes.

 With faster production cycles for large runs, this is a suitable solution for a variety of projects.

 Our Precision Machine Shop Capabilities

 Precision machining requires specialized equipment and skilled machinists.
 At The Federal Group USA, we have state-of-the-art facilities equipped with high-quality CNC milling machines along with lathes milling machines for screw machining.
-We utilize the latest precision machining technology to manufacture parts to your specifications.
+We utilize the latest precision machining technology to manufacture precision machined parts to your specifications.

 Contact The Federal Group USA to request a quote for your next precision machining project.